-Computer game buying tipsQuick links
+Computer game buying tips

 Computer games are most often used for an entertainment value, but can also be educational.
 Below we have listed several considerations to look at when purchasing a computer game.

 Today, a large majority of computer games that are released are also released as a demo and are available through computer game magazines or off of the Internet.
 If you are purchasing the game for yourself and have not seen or played the game, you may consider playing the demo (if available) before purchasing the game.
-The demo is found from the developer's web site.|
+The demo is found from the developer's website.

 Mass Multiplayer games are an excellent choice for any advanced or new game player.
-These games are games where the player joins thousands, sometimes millions, of other players from all over the planet and build up their character, fight creatures, develop skills, fight other players, talk, and much more.
-While these games are fun and can be played sometimes for years, they do require a small monthly fee.
+In a mass multiplayer game you join thousands, sometimes millions, of other players and build up your character, fight creatures, develop skills, fight other players, talk, and much more.
+While these games are fun and can be played sometimes for years, they may require a small monthly fee.
 This fee can be anywhere from $10.00 to $20.00 a month and help to maintain the servers, help with updates and maintain your account.

 These games are also only available when connecting to the Internet and do not offer a single player option.

-|Piracy||Piracy, unfortunately, is very commonplace in the computer gaming industry and Computer Hope highly recommends that it not be considered.
+Software piracy, unfortunately, is very commonplace in the computer gaming industry and Computer Hope highly recommends that it not be considered.
 While it has been easy in the past, gaming piracy has become more difficult.
-Users who pirate games may be forfeiting the ability to play with their friends online, not be able to receive updates for the games, and more importantly are not supporting the company of the game.
+If you pirate, you may be forfeiting the ability to play with friends online, not receive updates, and more importantly are not supporting the company of the game.

-today.
+The ESRB rating of a game determines how violent the game is; below is a listing of several of the ratings found on the majority of all games today.
 See the ESRB definition for additional information on ESRB and a listing of each of the ratings.

-different games.
+There are different types of games available today for the computer.
 These games can vary from first person shooter to sports.
 Visit our game page for a listing of computer games and game types as well as a description on each of the game types.

 When purchasing a software game, ensure that it is not an upgrade to an early version of the game.
 Many of the available updates will require that the previous version of the software be already installed on the computer.